San Rocco, Rome: History

 A hospital for plague sufferers was soon constructed and dedicated to their patron, Saint Roch.
 Initially male only, a maternity wing for women from the Tiber barges was later added to the hospital and, over time, San Rocco Hospital as a whole came to be used principally by unmarried mothers.
 The hospital was closed at the start of the 20th century and in the 1930s it was demolished for excavations on the Mausoleum, as was the church's bell tower.

-In 1527 a 42 ft, ancient Roman obelisk was discovered on the site of San Rocco.
+In 1527, a forty—two feet, ancient Roman obelisk was discovered on the site of San Rocco.
 It was later removed to the area of Santa Maria Maggiore, as it was hampering cart traffic around the port.

 In 1811, Giuseppe del Medico, professor of surgery and lecturer at the Accademia di San Luca published Anatomia per uso dei pittori e scultori.
 He is buried at San Rocco.

-Archconfraternity of the Cord of Saint Joseph
+Confraternity of the Cord of Saint Joseph

 The Archconfraternity of the Cord of Saint Joseph was based at the Church of San Rocco.

 The cure of an Augustinian nun at Antwerp in 1657 from a grievous illness, through the wearing of a cord in honour of Saint Joseph, gave rise to the pious practice of wearing it to obtain the grace of purity through his intercession.
 The devotion soon spread over many countries of Europe, and in the 19th century was revived at Rome in the Church of Saint Roch and in that of Saint Nicolas at Verona, Italy.
 Pope Pius IX, in a rescript dated 19 September 1859, approved a special formula for the blessing of the cord of Saint Joseph.

 The brief Universi Dominici gregis of 23 September 1862, raised the Confraternity of the Cord of Saint Joseph was to an archconfraternity.

 The cord is white, in token of St. Joseph's purity of heart, and has seven knots, denoting his seven joys and sorrows.
 Members are encouraged to recite daily seven Glorias in honour of St. Joseph.
 The White Cord of Saint Joseph can be worn around the waist for purity or around the shoulders for obedience.
 Any priest can bless the girdle, after which when worn for the first time, enrolls one in the Archconfraternity of the Cord of Saint Joseph; the formula "Priest's Blessing of a Cincture" found in the Roman Ritual can be used for this.

 Confraternities of the Cord of Saint Joseph must be aggregated to the archconfraternity in the Church of St. Roch at Rome in order to enjoy its spiritual favours and indulgences.